sap218/hugo-test/content/posts/DRAFTwrangler.md

 ---
-title: "Data Wrangler"
+title: "A Wrangler of Data"
-date: 2024-09-01
+date: 2024-10-25
 draft: true
 toc: true
 categories: ['my perspective','job','r','shiny','python']
 ---

-# Data Wrangler
+# Life as a Data Wrangler

 {{< color-block style="info" >}}
 The information in this post is my personal journey.
-I aim to inform and share my experience with you – the reader.
+I aim to inform and share my experience with you – the reader - to describe my experience as a Data Wrangler.
 {{< /color-block >}}

 ## Background